 Wrikified is a simple tool to use alongside Wrike.
 It was built for production teams, removing the noise and clutter from Wrike.
 It enabled managers to continue to use the most powerful work management software, but have it simplified for their production teams.

 This is a side project that I am very passionate about.
-It's based on an idea which I've had for a number of years, but have only now started putting pen to paper.
+It's based on an idea which I've had for many many years, maybe one day I'll get around to putting pen to paper.

 More details will be shared at a later date.